AviatrixSystems/Docs/HowTos/Controller_and_Software_Release_Notes.rst

   - Workaround: initialize your controller to 6.5 first and upgrade to 6.6.
 Controllers already installed with 6.3 or newer should be able to upgrade to 6.6 without issue.

 - The controller's database version and schema are changed in 6.6.
 You might notice that there will be a brief period of error messages in the controller's log while this change is happening.
 The errors should stop without user intervention after the upgrade is complete.

+**AVX-35490** - After a Controller software upgrade or a CloudXD restart, the Controller migrates BGP routes, automatically triggering an “Approve New Routes” email for existing pending CIDRs on gateways with learned CIDRs approval enabled.
+This issue has no functional impact.
+Approved CIDRs remain intact and no routes are changed.

 **Issues Corrected in Release 6.6.5224**